-A Book at a Time, How to Enjoy the Bible, The World Needs the Bible, are suggestive.
-Not more than five minutes should be taken for any one of these talks.
+A Book at a Time, How to Enjoy the Bible, The World Needs the Bible, What the Bible Can Do, are suggestive.
+Not more than five minutes should be taken for sny one of these talks.
 Three minutes would be better.